5 Facts of Ice-Cold Planet Uranus [Infographic]

 Uranus has 27 moons but only 5 hold enough mass to call them ‘major’.
 But its 5 major moons include Umbriel, Miranda, Ariel, Titania, and Oberon.

-All 27 moons are all named after characters from William Shakespeare and Alexander Pope.
+All 27 moons are named after characters from William Shakespeare and Alexander Pope.
 11 of its inner moons share similar characteristics to its rings.
 They’re small and faint in appearance.

 Finally, the remaining 9 moons of Uranus are irregular in shape.
-For example, Francisco, Ferdinand, and Prospero are names of the irregular moons.
+For example, Francisco, Ferdinand, and Prospero are the names of the irregular moons.

 5. The methane blue planet